 You can help the baby come back to sleep, of course.
-But it is possible that the process will be repeated many times.
-And this has devastating consequences on his or her health.
+But the process may be repeated many times.
+And this has devastating consequences on their health.

 Moreover, 4 months marks the moment when some babies start rolling.
-This makes you unable to use swaddle anymore due to the lack of safety.
-However, the removal of swaddle is sometimes the main reason for 4-month sleep regression.
+This makes you unable to use a swaddle anymore due to the lack of safety.
+However, the removal of the swaddle is sometimes the main reason for the 4-month sleep regression.

 Besides, your baby’s sleeping schedule might undergo a series of changes in patterns after 4 months.
-Before, they might sleep even until 8.00 in the morning, but after 4 months, it becomes to change to earlier, around 6.
+Before, they might sleep even until 8.00 in the morning, but after 4 months, it changes to earlier, around 6.

 This change requires parents to be aware and make necessary changes to the baby’s sleeping time.
-For example, you should let them sleep earlier to make sure that the baby has got enough hours for sleeping.
+For example, you should let them sleep earlier to ensure that the baby has got enough hours for sleeping.

-Many parents are misled that letting baby sleep later will make them fall asleep more easily.
+Many parents are misled that letting babies sleep later will make them fall asleep more easily.
 It is a completely false belief.
-It not only makes them wake up earlier in the morning but also causes tiredness and affects their health severely.
+It makes them wake up earlier in the morning and causes tiredness, and affects their health severely.